RetroPie/RetroPie-Docs/docs/Amiga.md

 For game with multiple disks rename them in this way:

-Game bla bla bla (Disk 1 of N).adf
-Game bla bla bla (Disk 2 of N).adf
-...
-Game bla bla bla (Disk N of N).adf
+Game bla bla bla (Disk 1 of N).adf - Game bla bla bla (Disk N of N).adf

 in other words change ONLY the floppy identifier.